vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 VALUES    ('#[TS]#', #[Temperature]#, #[Cooling]#);
 {% endhighlight %}

-The screenshot shows how to apply the statement and use a placeholder Building Block to fill the dynamic parts of the statements with real values.
-You can further enhance the workflow by adding pre-validation logic to check for duplicate timestamps or by wrapping the execution in a simple retry block to cope with transient connectivity issues, especially when the Peakboard box is deployed in networks with fluctuating bandwidth.
+The follow screenshot shows how to apply the statement and use a placeholder Building Block to fill the placeholders with actual values.
+You can further enhance the workflow by adding pre-validation logic to check for duplicate timestamps---or by wrapping the execution in a simple retry block to cope with transient connectivity issues (especially when the Peakboard Box is deployed in networks with fluctuating bandwidth).

 ![image](/assets/2025-11-19/snowflake-sql-insert-building-block.png)